Growth Marketing

 3. Increase in the accessibility of data

-4. The blurring lines of product/engineering/marketing/sales
+4. The blurring lines of product/Engineering Blog/marketing/sales

 Connecting users to the underlying value in a product (aka Distribution) has become a cross-functional effort that rapidly (but scientifically) skips between channels and tactics, solving customer problems by combining data and channel expertise.